rug-cit-hpc/league-of-robots/documentation/Create_Rocky92_image.md

 The created image is available in: ansible/openstack-config-image-cache/

-### 5. Add parameters to image in OpenStack manually
+### 5. Upload image in OpenStack and add parameters to image manually

 - Add SCSI model: virtio-scsi
 - Add OS type: linux